gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 A couple of noticable updates:

 1. We're using the *StateExtensions* convenience methods for storing location, cuisine, etc.
-2. You'll notice *If Else* statement when parsing the dates.
+2. You'll notice an *If Else* statement when parsing the dates.
 If the user only enters a time (such as *'make me a reservation at 11:30 in Pittsburgh'*, LUIS will interpret this as a *builtin.datetimeV2.time* entity, whereas if the user enters a complete date (such as *'make me a reservation tomorrow at 11:30 pm'*), LUIS will interpet this as a *builtin.datetimeV2.datetime*.
 The code above is just covering both cases.
 3. Once the state has been parsed, we *Post* a greet to the user using the response in our *Resources.resx* file and *Call* the *LocationDialog*
 4. Lastly, we *Post* a friendly message to the user in the *None* method (if we can't handle the intent) and end the conversation.